kerryzl77/Climate-Change-Floods-and-Mould-Risk/VTT Model Demo/VTT_5Min/README.md

 ## Data Source
 University of Reading Atmospheric Observatory Database - time series data with temperature (denoted as `Td`) and relative humidity (denoted as `RH`)for the July 1st to Sep 1st 2022, collected at 5-minute intervals.

-## Data Cleaning
-1. Removing the extraneous header.
-2. Converting the `TimeStamp` column into a datetime format for easier manipulation.
-3. Ensuring that the columns 'Td' and 'RH' were recognized as numeric data types.

 ## Modeling RHcrit
 A critical relative humidity (RHcrit) model was constructed based on the given temperature.
 The model is defined as: